jangroth/aws-certification-notes/devops-engineer-professional.md

 * A *stack instance* is a reference to a stack in a target account within a region
   * Can exist without a stack, e.g. if stack failed to create, then the stack instance shows the reason for that
 * Operations: *Create*, *Update*, *Delete*
+* For updates, can choose to overwrite parameters only for some accounts/regions

 Operation options|.
 -|-